devashishkumar/frontend-tricks/README.md

 ## setup mongodb 7 in windows

-- mongo commands is not working in CLI in case mongodb 6 and greater installed.
+- mongo commands are not working in CLI in case mongodb 6 and greater installed.
 We need to install mongosh CLI using this url. [mongosh windows installer](https://www.mongodb.com/try/download/shell)

 - mongodb basic commands